Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Abstract

 \section{Abstract}

 Stochastic reaction networks with mass-action kinetics provide a useful framework for understanding processes---biochemical and otherwise---in homogeneous environments.
 However, cellular reactions are often compartmentalized, either at the cell level or within cells, and hence non-homogeneous.
-A general framework for compartmentalized chemistry with dynamic compartments was proposed in \cite{Duso_Zechner_2020}, and the special case where the compartment dynamics do not depend on their contents was studied mathematically in \cite{Anderson_Howells_2023}.
-In the present paper, we investigate the case in which the rate of fragmentation of a compartment depends on the abundance of some designated species inside that compartment.
-The main focus of this work is on providing general conditions for (positive) recurrence and non-explosivity of the models.
+We investigate a model of compartmentalization in which the rate of fragmentation of a compartment depends on the abundance of some designated species inside that compartment.
+The particular model of study is part of a general framework for compartmentalized chemistry with dynamic compartments that was proposed in \cite{Duso_Zechner_2020}.
+This paper builds on \cite{Anderson_Howells_2023} where the special case where the compartment dynamics do not depend on their contents was studied mathematically.
 In particular, we demonstrate that the explosivity characterization from \cite{Anderson_Howells_2023} fails in this setting and provide new sufficient conditions for non-explosivity and positive recurrence, under the assumption that the underlying CRN admits a linear Lyapunov function.
 These results extend the theoretical foundation for modeling content-mediated compartment dynamics, with implications for systems such as cell division and intracellular transport.